identity-com/sol-did/README.md

 An example Solid DID: `did:solid:FcFhBFRf6smQ48p7jFcE35uNuE9ScuUu6R2rdFtWjWhP`

-TODO: Add a real resolvable example once one exists.
+TODO: Add a real resolvable example once one exists on mainnet.

 The method identifier in SOLID is a Solana [Program Address](https://docs.solana.com/developing/programming-model/calling-between-programs#program-derived-addresses) which is derived by hashing the owner address, program ID and a "bump seed" which ensures the resultant